juanmacUTP/FlutterGradientAppBar/README.md

-# New Gradient App Bar
+# Gradient App Bar
+> This is a fork of new_gradient_app_bar, but with Flutter 3.10/Dart 3 support

 Love the material AppBar?
 Do you want to add more color to the appbar?
 Here's a newGradientAppBar.

 It works just like the normal AppBar.
 Also with actions, back buttons, titles.
 So it's just your normal AppBar, but with a twist!